laurashen/data-science-sequencing.github.io/lectures/lecture2.md

 Sequencing by synthesis takes advantage of the fact that DNA strands, which are normally in double-helix form, split apart for mitosis and each strand is copied.
-Sanger figured out a clever way of converting the biological material into a problem of measuring mass (and later colours emitted).
+Sanger figured out a clever way of converting the sequencing problem into a problem of measuring mass.

 We mentioned above that DNA polymerase naturally uses dNTPs to synthesize a new strand.
-The synthesis process occurs very quickly, making it very hard to make any sort of measurement during synthesis.
+The synthesis process occurs very quickly, making it hard to make any sort of measurement during synthesis.
 Sanger overcame this problem by figuring out a way to terminate synthesis using a modified version of dNTPs called _ddNTPs_ (dideoxynucleotide triphosphates).
 DNA polymerase can attach a ddNTP to the sequence just like with dNTPs, but it cannot attach anything to the ddNTP.
-In other words, ddNTPs getting attached stop the replication of the DNA molecule.
+In other words, the attachment of a ddNTP halts the replication of the DNA molecule.

 We will denote ddNTPs corresponding to A, C, G, and T as A\*, C\*, G\*, and T\*.
-By introducing a small amount of one type of ddNTP into the experiment (e.g. T\*), when the reactions finish, we are left with: 1. small percentages of strands containing T*s at locations where there is an A in the template, and 2. a large fraction of strands containing only normal dNTPs.
+By introducing a small amount of one type of ddNTP into the experiment (e.g. T\*), when the reactions finish, we are left with: 1. small percentages of strands containing T*s at locations corresponding to A's in the template, and 2. a large fraction of strands containing only normal dNTPs.
 This procedure is known as the _chain termination method_.
+We now describe Sanger's sequencing procedure:

 1. We first replicate the sequence using a technique called [polymerase chain reaction](https://en.wikipedia.org/wiki/Polymerase_chain_reaction)